khaleel-git/DevOPS/Networking/README.md

 ## TCP & UDP: Comparing Transport Protocols
 For an in-depth comparison of TCP and UDP, including their advantages and disadvantages, refer to this video: [TCP vs UDP](https://www.youtube.com/watch?v=MMDhvHYAF7E).

-## Checksum (Layers 2 & 4)
-A checksum is a mathematical formula used to verify data integrity:
-- **Purpose**: Detects errors in data transmission by comparing the calculated checksum value against the transmitted value.
-- **Example Method**:
-  - Document a text (e.g., count the number of specific characters like 'E').
-  - List the count on the back of the document.
-  - If the total count of 'E's matches the listed value, the document is assumed to be unmodified.

-**Note**: This method is a simplified example of how checksums work.
-In practice, more complex algorithms are used for data verification in networking.

 # OSI Model
 [OSI and TCP IP Models](https://www.youtube.com/watch?v=3b_TAYtzuho)